rosell-dk/webp-express/README.md

 * The plugin does not work with multisite.
 * The plugin requires PHP > 5.5.0 compiled with webp support
 * The plugin has only been tested in Wordpress 4.7.5, but I expect it to work in other versions.
 * The plugin has not been tested in all possible Wordpress configurations.
 It has been tested in the following configurations: root install, subdir install, and subdir install with redirect from root (described as method 1 (here)[https://codex.wordpress.org/Giving_WordPress_Its_Own_Directory]).
+* There might be compatability issues with other plugins.
+For example .htaccess rules from other plugins might interfere.

+## Known compatability issues
+* W3TotalCache: When CDN is enabled, W3TotalCache creates some .htaccess rules which interferes when they appear before the rules created by this plugin.
+You can move them by manually editing the .htaccess file

 ## Frequently Asked Questions